MicrosoftDocs/visualstudio-docs/docs/debugger/unable-to-connect-to-the-microsoft-visual-studio-remote-debugging-monitor.md

 An invalid computer name was entered in the **Attach to Process** dialog box or in the project properties (To set properties, see [these steps](#local)).

-If correcting the computer name does not resolve this error, follow the steps for [DNS issues](#dns).
+If correcting the computer name does not resolve this error, see [The remote machine is not unreachable](#dns).

 ## <a name="no_server"></a> There is no server by the specified name running on the remote computer